All the best January sales to snap up this New Year

 It’s not often we’re treated to such brilliant deals from Peloton – but right now you can save £270 on the brand’s bike+.
 Pedalling its way into our best exercise bikes review, it was touted by our tester for its large screen size which allows you to “feel more involved in whatever class you’ve decided on”, while the boosted surround sound offered “ear munching volume and clarity”.
 And at this price, we’d recommend putting the pedal to the metal and snapping it up while you can.

-Level up your home cooking in the New Year and opt for this hefty offering from Ninja, now on sale with a very tempting £50 off.
-Not just for frying, it’s a serious all-rounder, taking on roasting, reheating, dehydrating, and baking.
-Though we haven’t tested this particular fryer, a very similar model from Ninja made it into our best air fryers review, in part thanks to the “kitchen game changer” of having two separate cooking zones.
-Our tester also found the device a doddle to use, “with a digital control panel, countdown timer and variable temperature controls you can tweak to make every meal perfect.”
+Strutting effortlessly from season to season, mom jeans are a timeless staple that are a dream to dress both up and down.
+Crafted from 100 per cent cotton, these faded blue strides (also up for grabs in a white colourway) can be thrown on with anything from Birkenstock sandals and a baggy T to strappy heels and a fitted tank top paired with chunky gold jewellery.
+If you’ve been on the hunt for a new pair for less then you’re in luck, as you can snap these up now for 44 per cent less.

-M&S light up snow globe gin liqueur & Conte Priuli prosecco, mixed case of 6: Was £80, now £60: Marksandspencer.com
+M&S light up snow globe gin liqueur and Conte Priuli prosecco, mixed case of 6: Was £80, now £60: Marksandspencer.com

 Top up the festivities this Twixmas and beyond with this case of gloriously extravagant tipples from M&S, which will now set you back just £60.
 Featuring the retailer’s highly coveted snow globe gin liquors (with no less than 23-carat edible gold leaves might we add) the case includes the new spiced sugar plum liquor plus the Christmas limited edition Conte Priuli Oro prosecco and Conte Priuli Oro prosecco rosé.
 Need a new cocktail for the New Year’s celebrations?
 M&S recommends adding a dash of liqueur to your flute of bubbly and garnishing with pomegranate seeds, raspberries and fresh thyme.